 Youth Years of Sultan Mehmed II

-Having recently recovered from the defeat at Battle of Ankara (1402) and the shock effect at the invasion of Timur, Ottomans were picking up its strength.
-Sultan Mehmed was born in this Turkmen principality expanding to both Balkans and Anatolia.
+Having recently recovered from the defeat at Battle of Ankara (1402) and the shock effect at the invasion of Timur (Mongol Warlord), Ottomans were picking up its strength.
+Sultan Mehmed was born in this Turkmen principality expanding to both Balkans and Anatolia (aka Asia Minor).

 Because the princedom had the power to regulate eastern trade, Christian Europe had a hostile manner against it.
 The main concern of European states was not to save Byzantine Empire from the inevitable collapse but to preserve their trade colonies and their financial dealings with the east.

-Efforts to Exert Dominance on Balkans and Black Sea
+Efforts to Exert Dominance on Balkans & Black Sea

 When he conquered Istanbul, he started many military campaigns.
-In his first years, he directed his attention to discharge last Turkmen princedoms in Anatolia, Empire of Trebizond, Duchy of Athens in Balkans, Princedom of Moldavia and Kingdom of Serbia.
+In his first years, he directed his attention to discharge last Turkmen princedoms and Empire of Trebizond in Anatolia and Duchy of Athens, Princedom of Moldavia and Kingdom of Serbia in the Balkans.
 Another of aim for these campaigns was to take control over the areas under the influence of Venetians and Genoese.

-This first invasion era ended with the conquest of Trabzon in 1461 and Sultan Mehmed attacked Venetians directly beginning with 1463.
+The period of the first military campaigns ended with the conquest of Trabzon in 1461 and Sultan Mehmed attacked Venetians directly beginning with 1463.
 War lasted for 16 years in land and sea.
 Albanians armed by Venetians resisted successfully to Ottomans.

 Dream of Capturing Italy and Rome

 Ottomans finally reached Adriatic shore and capturing Euboea Island and some parts of Greece belonging by Venetians.
-In the meantime, Sultan Mehmet invaded Crimea and abolished Genoese colonies there.
+In the meantime, Sultan Mehmet captured Crimea and abolished Genoese colonies there.

-After the signature of peace treaty on 1479, armies of Sultan Mehmed started to invade Rhodes as well as heading towards Italy.
+After the signature of peace treaty on 1479, armies of Sultan Mehmed started to besiege Rhodes as well as heading towards Italy.
 During a campaign towards Puglia region, they captured Otranto.

-Sultan Mehmed II (The Conqueror) died in 1481 at the age of fifty while he was preparing for another campaign.
-While he was trying to fulfil his dream of capturing Italy, he beautified Topkapı Palace by inviting Gentile Bellini and Constanzo Ferrara from Italy.
+Sultan Mehmed II (the Conqueror) died in 1481 at the age of fifty while he was preparing for another campaign.
+While he was trying to fulfil his dream of capturing Italy, he beautified Topkapi Palace by inviting Gentile Bellini and Constanzo Ferrara from Italy.